godwokenrises/godwoken-doc/versioned_docs/version-1.0/keyConcepts.md

 ---
 id: keyConcepts
-title: Key Concepts
+title: Accounts
 ---
 import useBaseUrl from "@docusaurus/useBaseUrl";

-## Accounts
+Godwoken-Kicker deployment requires the following accounts:

+- CKB Miner
+- CKB Faucet
+- Deployer of Rollup Genesis Cells
+- Deployer of Rollup Scripts
+- Godwoken Block Producer

-All the accounts used in Godwoken-Kicker have the privkeys located in the `. /accounts/` directory, CKB genesis blocks pre-issued large amounts of CKBs for these accounts.
-The following describes the usage and occurrence of the accounts used in Godwoken-Kicker, for more details refer to [ckb chain spec](https://github.com/RetricSu/godwoken-kicker/blob/compatibility-changes/docker/layer1/ckb/specs/dev.toml).
+All the accounts used in Godwoken-Kicker have their privkeys located in the `. /accounts/` directory, CKB genesis blocks pre-issued large amounts of CKBs for these accounts.
+The following describes the usage and occurrence of the accounts used in Godwoken-Kicker.
+For more information, refer to [CKB chain specs](https://github.com/RetricSu/godwoken-kicker/blob/compatibility-changes/docker/layer1/ckb/specs/dev.toml).

-Following commands can provide more information about each account:

 ```bash
 $ cd godwoken-kicker